venkymanda/AQI-Air-quality-index-web-application/README.md

 This web application works based on Python and MicroFrameWork Flask which is used create Servers

 We are using PythonAnyWhere.com free web hosting service for running our web application

+You Can find the existing working version in below url venkatmanda.pythonanywhere.com